-Three Legislative Options
+Four Legislative Options

-- Option 2 Introduce a Measure to place a duty on the Welsh Ministers (and the First Minister) to have due regard to the UNCRC when taking decisions of a strategic nature about how to exercise their functions. - Option 3 Introduce a Measure to require the Welsh Ministers and the First Minister to have due regard to the UNCRC when exercising (at least initially) a limited range of Ministerial functions ("the relevant functions approach"). - Option 4 Introduce a Measure to apply a general duty to have due regard to the UNCRC to the Welsh Assembly Government and devolved bodies in Wales.
+- Option 2 Introduce a Measure to place a duty on the Welsh Ministers (and the First Minister) to have due regard to the UNCRC when taking decisions of a strategic nature about how to exercise their functions. - Option 3 Introduce a Measure to place a duty on the Welsh Ministers (and the First Minister) to have due regard to the UNCRC, for an interim period when developing policy and legislation, and then following the completion of the interim period when they exercise any of their functions - Option 4 Introduce a Measure to require the Welsh Ministers and the First Minister to have due regard to the UNCRC when exercising (at least initially) a limited range of Ministerial functions ("the relevant functions approach"). - Option 5 Introduce a Measure to apply a general duty to have due regard to the UNCRC to the Welsh Assembly Government and devolved bodies in Wales.